 Fashion and Apparel Industry Statistics for Canadians

-• Sales of luxury apparel were expected to grow by 7% in 2023 in Canada.
+- Sales of luxury apparel were expected to grow to $4 billion by 2030 in Canada.

-• The global market revenue of the fashion and apparel industry was 1.53 trillion USD in 2022.
+- The global market revenue of the fashion and apparel industry was expected to reach 2.25 trillion in 2025.

 Definition of the Fashion and Apparel Industry in Canada